Keeping our streets clean

 Who cleans our streets?

-The contractor providing the main street cleaning service is Continental Landscapes Ltd. You can find this contract on the London Contract Register (contract number 049808).
-Public streets running through council managed Housing Estates are cleaned either by Lewis & Greaves or Connaught Environmental Ltd.
+The contractor providing the main street cleaning service is Continental Landscapes Ltd. Public streets running through council managed Housing Estates are cleaned either by Lewis & Greaves or Connaught Environmental Ltd.

 How the streets are cleaned